jokimies/django-pj-core/README.rst

 Documentation
 -------------

-The full documentation is at https://django-pj-core.readthedocs.org.
+The full documentation is at https://django-pj-core.readthedocs.org (someday, not yet).

 Quickstart
 ----------